s-damian/ssh-over-ssl/README.md

 ## Article in English 🇬🇧

-> 📝 You can also read the detailed article on my blog:
+> 📝 You can read the English version of the article on my blog:

-> 📝 Vous pouvez également lire l'article détaillé sur mon blog :

 [Tunnel SSH Connections Over SSL Using Stunnel](https://www.damian-freelance.com/blog/tunnelling-ssh-over-ssl-on-debian)